swsnu/swppfall2020/hw1/README.md

 Just like the `safe_internet_fetch` above, we provide `BabynameFileNotFoundException` for this purpose.
 If there is no such file with the given filename argument of the function to decorate, this decorator has to raise the custom `BabynameFileNotFoundException` with custom error message: `No such file: {filename}`.
-You can assuem that the `filename` argument is the first argument for the function to decorate.
+You can assume that the `filename` argument is the first argument for the function to decorate.

 **3) `parse`**